UlionTse/translators/README.md

 * * *

 **Translators** is a library which aims to bring **free, multiple, enjoyable** translation to individuals and students in Python.
-It based on the translation interface of Google, Yandex, Microsoft(Bing), Baidu, Alibaba, Tencent, NetEase(Youdao), Sogou, Deepl, etc.
+It based on the translation interface of Google, Yandex, Microsoft(Bing), Baidu, Alibaba, Tencent, NetEase(Youdao), Sogou, Deepl, Caiyun, etc.

 The old version is called **translate-api** ![downloads](https://pepy.tech/badge/translate-api), and it is updated synchronously now.